Top Archaeological Sites In Greece You Have To See To Believe

 Archaeological Sites In Greece - Sanctuary of Athena Pronaia, Delphi, Greece

-Another superb archaeological site to visit in Greece is the magnificent site of Delphi, among the most important and most visited sites in Greece.
-Delphi was ancient Greece’s most important oracle dating back to the 8th century BC.
+Another superb archaeological site to visit in Greece is the magnificent site of Delphi, which is among the most important and most visited sites in Greece.
+Delphi was ancient Greece’s most important oracle, dating back to the 8th century BC.

 In the past, people from the rest of the Mediterranean basin would come to the oracle of Delphi seeking advice from the priestesses.